Top

 • Enrolled during open enrollment while ill

-• Was transitioning between roles or schedules
+• Was transitioning between positions or schedules

 One of the most confusing aspects of these cases is that premiums were paid.
-Families understandably assume payment equals coverage.
+Families understandably assume that payment equals coverage.

-Employer Errors That Contribute to These Denials
+Employer Errors That Commonly Contribute to These Denials

 Many actively at work denials stem from employer mistakes, including: